01442 838195

 Peugeot20080320-blog

-The Peugeot 2008 is the French manufacturer's offering for the small SUV sector.
-But it’s also one of the largest in the class, and it isn't much taller than a regular hatchback.
-Having said that, the seats are mounted high so it does feel like you’re driving an SUV.
-The Peugeot 2008 has lovely soft suspension too, so driving along motorways and A-roads turns out to be a breeze.
-Furthermore, if insurance costs are top of your list of important things you need to think about when looking at your next car, you’re in luck: this little SUV sits in lowly Group 11 if you opt for something like the PureTech Active model with the 1.2-litre 3-cylinder petrol engine.
+The Peugeot 2008 is a small SUV, but it happens to be one of the biggest in the class.
+It isn't much taller than a regular hatchback, but the seats are mounted high so it does feel like you’re perched up in a ‘proper’ SUV.
+It has lovely soft suspension too, so driving along motorways and A-roads turns out to be a breeze.
+Furthermore, it’s cheap to insure: this little SUV sits in group 13, if you opt for something like the PureTech Active or Allure models with the 1.2-litre, 100hp, three-cylinder petrol engine.

 More On Cars